vedph/cadmus-doc/migration/rendering/config-samples.md

 ...
 ```

 The analyzer has no other requirement for its input format.
-Yet, for other processing types, it might be useful to eventually pre-segment the text into sentences.
+Yet, for other processing types, it might be useful to optionally pre-segment the text into sentences.
 For instance, this happens when dealing with NLP tokenizers in conjunction with Chiron-based linguistic analysis.
 In this case, we can apply a simple sentence splitter filter, which refactors the text layout to ensure that each line corresponds to a single sentence.

 ### Data Architecture